commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 **Proposed solution:**

 The `addedAt` field will be synced only if the value provided in the line item draft, otherwise, the `addedAt` value will be omitted.
-To be able to sync it we need to remove and add this line item back with the up to date value.
+To be able to sync it we need to remove and add this line item back with the up-to-date value.
 After some discussions in pull requests, we decided to not change this field.

 ## Decision